What Are The 4 Ds of Medical Negligence?

-Once you have established a physician-patient relationship with the practitioner, he or she will owe you certain duties of care according to the standards of the medical industry.
-These duties include properly diagnosing, treating and following up with you.
+Some of these duties of care include properly diagnosing, treating, and following up with you about your illness.
 Proving a defendant owed you a duty of care may require evidence, such as your patient records or the shift records of a hospital.

 Dereliction of Duty

 The second D of medical negligence is dereliction of duty.
-Dereliction refers to a failure to fulfill one’s obligations or duties of care.
-A dereliction of duty by a physician, nurse or someone else in the healthcare field could describe any act or omission a reasonable and prudent professional would not have made in similar circumstances.
+Dereliction refers to a failure to fulfill one’s duty of care.
+A dereliction of duty by a medical professional describes any act or omission a reasonable and prudent professional would not have made in similar circumstances.

-Prior cases have noted a wide range of acts that constitute dereliction of duty by a doctor to their patients.
+Prior cases have noted a wide range of acts that make up dereliction of duty by a doctor to their patients.
 Some of these include:

 - Failure to diagnose